AlejandroGNE/Emission_Factors/README.md

 [Elenes, A. G., Williams, E., Hittinger, E., & Goteti, N. S. (2022).
 How Well Do Emission Factors Approximate Emission Changes from Electricity System Models?.
 Environmental Science & Technology, 56(20), 14701-14712.](https://doi.org/10.1021/acs.est.2c02344)

 This model was built upon previous work by [Naga Srujana Goteti](https://www.proquest.com/docview/2313404648?pq-origsite=gscholar&fromopenview=true), and adapted by Alejandro Elenes for this project.
-This model is a portion of the original, with minimal-effort adaptations, so some portions of the model may seem unnecessary -feel free to purge your version as needed.
+This model is a simpler version of the original, with minimal-effort adaptations to fulfill a different purpose, so some portions of the model may seem unnecessary -feel free to purge your version as needed.

 This model allows the user to test different emission factors using emissions input data from a power system model, and comparing the actual changes in emissions caused by the electricity demand changes of introducing new technologies in the grid.